by Steve Clifton

 One wife said that she and her husband had been separated for four months when they decided to give The Art of Marriage a try.
 “After coming to this event,” she said, “I have decided to move back home with him.”

 Another said, “I realized I’ve been trying to do it my way instead of God’s way.
 It’s not about changing my spouse, but me.”

 And then there were the eight individuals who committed their lives to following Jesus Christ.

 Changed lives … changed marriages … changed legacies.
 Isn’t that what pastoral ministry is all about?

 I believe that the more churches do to strengthen marriages, the more we will bring glory to God.
 That’s because people will see a picture of oneness when they see the unity of a sinful man and a sinful woman in marriage.
 Oneness that is only possible through the power of Jesus Christ.

 One woman, who came to the event with her ex-husband, said: “God is restoring us.
 God was not in our marriage when we divorced. … Thank you, Jesus, for this conference.”

 The Art of Marriage isn't just for churches.
 You can facilitate a group in your neighborhood, your office, or anywhere God is calling you.
 Click here to find out how.

 Copyright © 2014 by FamilyLife.
 All rights reserved.

 Steve Clifton is the Executive Pastor of Education for First Baptist Church in Jacksonville, Florida.
-He and his wife of 27 years, Laurie, have two children.
+He and his wife, Laurie, have two children.